Tissue Trek Web-Quest

 · A total of 10-20 minutes (25+ minutes points may be deducted) for the quality video is required.

 · Be highly aware especially to sound and lighting.
 If either one of these key areas are lacking, a dramatic decrease in your grade may occur.

 · At least 3-5 facts (not theories) are needed in the video about how "each" field and/or character would relate to the mission and histology in the human body.
-Full references (minimum of 3 different ones) are required and are to be placed in portfolio.
+Reminder: full references are required and are to be placed in the portfolio.
 See: APA Referencing Online

 · Include as many manipulatives needed to go along with the story such as props, illustrations, animation, drawings, etc...

 · You may use "stand-in`s" (other people) with your video.

 · Stay focused on the requirements of the assignment.

 · Each member of the team needs to have about equal time on the video.
 Having a separate person (not on the team) to run and/or direct the video is high suggested.
 If someone is camera shy, then their voice needs to be heard.